 You can see exactly how much your mortgage and fees will cost making it easier to get a pre-approved mortgage.

 You might find the unit is outdated and in need of renovations.

 The building itself will be older and therefore have higher maintenance costs.

 If you are considering a high-demand area, you can end up in a bidding war, costing you more money, or worse costing you the unit if you are outbid.

 Today condos offer the best ROI compared to purchasing a house in the GTA.
 Considering there was a 14.4 percent decrease in the average price of a detached home in Toronto compared to last year, it’s clear the crazy high prices just weren’t sustainable.
 However, when you look at condos, they saw a 3.2 percent increase.

 Condos are also in high demand by renters, making this an opportunity to purchase a condo as an investment property.
 In Toronto, 47 percent of households currently rent which means you will have plenty of tenants willing to rent your unit.

 That said, there are some things you have to consider if you want to make money on your condo investment including:

-- Down Payment: You will need to put down 20 percent for an investment property.
-Having more for your down payment works in your favour as it lowers the amount you have to pay for your mortgage allowing you to make more money off your rent.
+Down Payment: You will need to put down 20 percent for an investment property.
+Having more for your down payment works in your favor as it lowers the amount you have to pay for your mortgage allowing you to make more money off your rent.